-BB.
+DD.
 Aiding, assisting, agreeing or conspiring with another person to violate these student conduct rules or state or federal law.

-CC.
+EE.
 Knowingly expressing via spoken or written communication to one or more individuals a message about another person that is deemed to be defamation of character knowing that the communication is false or making it with reckless disregard as to whether it is false or not.
 "Defamation" means a message that tends to injure the person's reputation or to diminish esteem, respect, good will, or confidence in the person by others, or to excite derogatory feelings or opinions about the person.

-DD.
+FF.
 Chronic or habitual disruptions to the learning environment.

-EE.
-In addition to the grounds for expulsion or suspension as set forth throughout Section IX Subsection D, a student may be expelled or suspended for engaging in unlawful activity on or off school grounds if the unlawful activity may reasonably be considered to be an interference with school purposes or an educational function.
+GG.
+In addition to the grounds for expulsion or suspension as set forth throughout this handbook, students may be expelled or suspended for engaging in unlawful activity on or off school grounds if the unlawful activity may reasonably be considered to be an interference with school purposes or an educational function.
 This includes any unlawful activity meeting the above criteria that takes place during weekends, holidays, other school breaks, and the summer period when a student may not be attending classes or other school functions.

-FF.
+HH.
 Administration reserves the right to use their discretion on handling these items and improvise as needed.